AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-dv360.md

 ## Activate segments to [!DNL Google Display & Video 360]

-For instructions on how to activate segments to [!DNL Google Display & Video 360], see [Activate Data to Destinations](../../ui/activate-destinations.md).
+For instructions on how to activate segments to [!DNL Google Display & Video 360], see [Activate audience data to segment streaming destinations](../../ui/activate-segment-streaming-destinations.md).

 ## Exported data